SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 Some fields, such as the `i` and `ri` fields, MUST each have an AID (Autonomic IDentifier) as its value.
 An AID is a fully qualified Self-Certifying IDentifier (SCID) that follows the KERI protocol [[14]][[15]].
 A SCID is derived from one or more `(public, private)` key pairs using asymmetric or public-key cryptography to create verifiable digital signatures [[51]].
 Each AID has a set of one or more controllers who each control a private key.
 By virtue of their private key(s), the set of controllers may make statements on behalf of the associated AID that is backed by uniquely verifiable commitments via digital signatures on those statements.
 Any entity may then verify those signatures using the associated set of public keys.
 No shared or trusted relationship between the controllers and verifiers is required.
 The verifiable key state for AIDs is established with the KERI protocol [[14]][[15]].
 The use of AIDS enables ACDCs to be used in a portable but securely attributable, fully decentralized manner in an ecosystem that spans trust domains.

 #### Namespaced AIDs
 Because KERI is agnostic about the namespace for any particular AID, different namespace standards may be used to express KERI AIDs within AID fields in an ACDC.
 The examples below use the W3C DID namespace specification with the `did:keri` method [[21]].
-But the examples would have the same validity from a KERI perspective if no namespace is used or if some other supported namespace were used instead.
+But the examples would have the same validity from a KERI perspective if some other supported namespace was used or no namespace was used at all.
+The latter case consists of a bare KERI AID (identifier prefix).

 ### SAID (Self-Addressing IDentifier) Fields